GeoinformationSystems/MetadataFromGeodata/README.md

   content via metadata_id
 - metadata content table (e.g., exampleGeo_gpkg_1_metadata) summarizes all metadata content
 - properties allows future extensions

+*rdf file*
+- mapped content of xml file to GeoDCAT compliant turtle format
+- all namespaces from xml are included
+- each spatial entity is an own dataset
+- the structure of datasets is realised in rdf compliant way, the tree struture is given via `dct:isPartOf`

 ## Extracted Metadata Elements